 Richard Fabio is certified with Yoga Alliance through the Asheville Yoga Center Teacher Training program.
 During the training Richard really impressed Stephanie Keach (the program director and head mama bear of the yoga center) with his natural talent.
 He is fully committed to yoga as a way of being, taking yoga well beyond the mat.
 His early yogic path began with sitting meditation.
 While his mind approached stillness, he struggled with chronic lower back and neck pain.
 Richard remembers barely reaching his hands past his knees in a forward fold.
-He quickly realized the importance of a strong physical practice for the process of healing.
-Richard is now a firm believer in the importance of proper biomechanics to restore the body to wellness.
-In Richard's classes, students benefit from fun dynamic postures combined with insights from his meditation practice.
+He quickly realized the importance of embodiment (bringing one's awareness to the body) for the process of healing.
+In Richard's classes, students benefit from dynamic fluid postures combined with insights from his meditation practice.
 Richard would like to honor and thank his many teachers and the beautiful lessons that have shaped his path, especially his dear friend and guru Gary Weber.

 Class Schedule for Richard